Cognitive assessment: why we measure by age

 Cognition and age are closely related – we see it in the data!

-An occasional misunderstanding we see is that there is a kind of objective benchmark that we use to understand and measure someone’s cognition – like a set threshold that people should score above.
+The link between cognitive assessment and age is an important one.
+An occasional misunderstanding we see is thinking that there is a kind of objective benchmark that we use to understand and measure someone’s cognition – like a set threshold that people should score above.

 But because we don’t have a user manual of what the mind ‘should’ be like, we can only compare each individual against other people in the population.